 Accessibility, ease of administration, and safety of the product allow administration with current standard-of-care surgery, radiation, and chemotherapy without additional toxicity, delay, and cost of product production, shipment or administration typically associated with autologous therapies or other viral based immunotherapies.

 rQNestin Recurrent Glioma

-rQNestin Phase 1: A Study of the Treatment of Recurrent Malignant Giloma With rQNestin34.5v.2 (rQNestin)
+A Study of the Treatment of Recurrent Malignant Giloma With rQNestin34.5v.2 (rQNestin)

 This physician-sponsored study has a target enrollment of at least 27 patients that have a recurrence of glioma.
 The goal of this study is to determine the maximum tolerated dose of rQnestin34.5 in recurrent malignant glioma patients.
 Endpoints of this study include safety, quality of life, progression free survival by MRI, immune and other correlates.
 Data from this trial will be used to inform the design of a larger, possibly pivotal, clinical study.